Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

-This map $\Phi_F$ is in general not a genuine linear mass at infinity, since the space $\ker DF_b ^*$ may well be infinite-dimensional.
-Depending on the situation, we will look for finite-dimensional subspaces of $\ker DF_b ^*$ which are invariant under the action of $O_{\uparrow}(n,1)$.
+The map $\Phi_F$ is in general not a genuine linear mass at infinity, since the space $\ker DF_b ^*$ may well be infinite-dimensional.
+Depending on the situation, we will find and restrict to finite-dimensional subspaces of $\ker DF_b ^*$ which are invariant under the action of $O_{\uparrow}(n,1)$.

-In Subsection~\ref{subsec_Scal}, we consider the example of the scalar curvature operator, precisely $F = \scal + n(n-1)$, which yields the Chru\'sciel-Herzlich definition of the mass, from which one can recover Wang's definition of the mass as in Example~\ref{example_AHmassWang} for metrics in $G_n$.
-In Chru\'sciel-Herzlich's notation, the mass of a given metric $g$ with sufficient decay is an element $H_g \in \bR^{n,1}$ seen as a linear form on $(\bR^{n, 1})^*$, see Theorem~\ref{thmChrHerMic} below.
+In Subsection~\ref{subsec_Scal}, we consider the example of the scalar curvature operator, or more precisely $F = \scal + n(n-1)$, which yields the Chru\'sciel-Herzlich definition of the mass, from which one can recover Wang's definition of the mass as in Example~\ref{example_AHmassWang} for metrics in $G_n$.
+In Chru\'sciel-Herzlich's notation, the mass of a given metric $g$ with sufficient decay is an element $H_g \in \bR^{n,1}$ viewed as a linear form on $(\bR^{n, 1})^*$, see Theorem~\ref{thmChrHerMic} below.

 This mass, together with the scalar curvature operator satisfy the following positive mass theorem.

 \begin{theorem}[Wang~\cite{WangMass}, Chru\'sciel-Herzlich~\cite{ChruscielHerzlich}] Let $(M,g)$ an asymptotically hyperbolic manifold with respect to a chart at infinity $\phi$, such that the metric $g^{\phi} \definedas \phi_* g$ satisfies the same assumptions as in Theorem~\ref{thmChrHerMic}.
 Assume moreover that $M$ is spin, that the metric $g$ is complete and has scalar curvature